eurecom-s3/symqemu/README.md

 [settings](https://github.com/eurecom-s3/symcc/blob/master/docs/Configuration.txt),
 and you can even run SymQEMU with `symcc_fuzzing_helper` for [hybrid fuzzing](https://github.com/eurecom-s3/symcc/blob/master/docs/Fuzzing.txt): just prefix the target command with `x86_64-linux-user/symqemu-x86_64`.
-(Note that you'll have to run AFL in QEMU mode by adding `-Q` to its command line if you don't have the source code of the program you're analyzing.)
+(Note that you'll have to run AFL in QEMU mode by adding `-Q` to its command line; the fuzzing helper will automatically pick up the setting and use QEMU mode too.)

 ## Documentation